thewheat/covidbn-resources/Readme.md

 ## Recent/Current Highlights

+**Closure of the Jubli Emas Bunut Health Centre** (Source: [MoH Press Release 21 May 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1257))
+- Closure of the Jubli Emas Bunut Health Centre starting on Monday, 23 May 2022.
+For those who have booked their vaccinations at the Jubli Emas Bunut Health Centre will be given a new vaccinatoin appointment at the Indoor Stadium Vaccination Centre.
+This move has been made to restore reopening of services at the Jubli Emas Bunut Health Centre.
+- Jubli Emas Bunut Health Centre will resume operations on Wednesday 1st June 2022
+  - Services
+    - Primary Health Care Services:
+      - Chronic Diseases Clinic
+      - General Clinic
+      - Flu Clinic
+    - Maternal Care Services
+    - Child Health Care Services
+    - Pharmacy Services
+    - Nurse-Led Clinic
+    - National Health Screening Programme
+    - Community Nutrition Services
+  - Operating Hours
+    - Monday to Thursday & Saturday: 07.45 am – 12.15 pm, 1.30 pm - 4.30 pm

 **Changes to the SARS-CoV-2 test performed upon arrival in Brunei Darussalam at the Brunei International Airport** (Source: [MoH Press Release - 10 May 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1244))
 - Starting on 06 May 2022, the Ministry of Health has reviewed the handling of ART for all passengers which starting this afternoon, ART on arrival will be done by the passengers themselves when they arrive at their respective homes or hotels